uphold/docs/_transparency.md

 ### Reallocation of Assets

-Bitreserve may decide to secure the value of its Reserve by holding value in asset classes which may or may not correlate to how our liabilities are denominated among our members.
-For example, Bitreserve may wish to convert $1,000,000 in cash into a security of equal value.
+Uphold may decide to secure the value of its Reserve by holding value in asset classes which may or may not correlate to how our liabilities are denominated among our members.
+For example, Uphold may wish to convert $1,000,000 in cash into a security of equal value.
 These changes to the Reserve do not relate to any specific transaction, but need to be accounted for nonetheless.
 What follows is how we could encode shifting 1M dollars into a US Treasury Bill.
 Take note that we can optionally include additional data relating to the asset class.

 <pre class="inline"><code>{
   "type": "asset",